-Tamarac is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tamarac is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tamarac is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Tamarac who work in office and administrative support (16.20%), sales jobs (12.38%), and management occupations (7.96%).
+There are especially a lot of people living in Tamarac who work in office and administrative support (15.55%), sales jobs (11.86%), and management occupations (8.91%).

-The per capita income in Tamarac in 2010 was $24,938, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,752 for a family of four.
+The per capita income in Tamarac in 2010 was $24,348, which is middle income relative to Florida and the nation.
+This equates to an annual income of $97,392 for a family of four.
 However, Tamarac contains both very wealthy and poor people as well.

-Tamarac is a very ethnically-diverse city.
+Tamarac is an extremely ethnically-diverse city.
 The people who call Tamarac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tamarac residents report their race to be White, followed by Black or African-American.
 Tamarac also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.05% of the city’s residents.
-Important ancestries of people in Tamarac include Italian, Irish, Polish, and German.
+People of Hispanic or Latino origin account for 26.65% of the city’s residents.
+Important ancestries of people in Tamarac include Italian, Haitian, German, and Irish.

 The most common language spoken in Tamarac is English.
 Other important languages spoken here include Spanish and French Creole.